sbcrumb/remediarr/SETUP.md

    - "no audio in this episode"
    - "video glitch in this movie"
    - "missing subtitles"
+   - "watched" (for movies - will completely remove from radarr & jellyseerr)

 3. Watch the Remediarr logs:
    ```bash